rgambord/c99-doc/doc/sections/7/6/3/2/index.rst

 .. _9899_7.6.3.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.6.3.2p2>`

-:ref:`2 <9899_7.6.3.2p2>` The fesetround function establishes the rounding direction represented by its argument round.
+The fesetround function establishes the rounding direction represented by its argument round.
 If the argument is not equal to the value of a rounding direction macro, the rounding direction is not changed.

 .. rubric:: Returns

 .. _9899_7.6.3.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.6.3.2p3>`

-:ref:`3 <9899_7.6.3.2p3>` The fesetround function returns zero if and only if the requested rounding direction was established.
+The fesetround function returns zero if and only if the requested rounding direction was established.

 .. _9899_7.6.3.2p4:

+.. container:: snum

+   :ref:`4 <9899_7.6.3.2p4>`

-:ref:`4 <9899_7.6.3.2p4>` EXAMPLE Save, set, and restore the rounding direction.
+EXAMPLE Save, set, and restore the rounding direction.
 Report an error and abort if setting the rounding direction fails.

 ::